-- Ask that they include on their intake form, "Who should we contact in case of an emergency?", "If any should happen to you and you no longer could care for your pets, who will care for them?" - Vet clinics will distribute emergency ID cards and brochures - Discuss the "three components" of a lifetime care plan
+- Ask your vet to include on their intake form, "Who should we contact in case of an emergency?", or "If any should happen to you and you no longer could care for your pets, who will care for them?" - Deliver our emergency ID cards and brochures.
+To your local vet - Discuss the "three components" of a lifetime care plan with your vet.